-If exposed to extreme temperature changes, as may be the case when moving frozen food items, wooden pallets can expand and contract, which can warp or even splinter.
+If exposed to extreme temperature changes, as may be the case when moving frozen food items.
+Wooden pallets can expand and contract, which can warp or even splinter.
 This could result in food spillage, potentially compromising hygiene.

 2. Container rain in shipping

 When you ship using wooden pallets, food stored inside metal shipping crates may be exposed to damage by ‘container rain’.
-This occurs when water in the wood evaporates, before condensing and falling as drops of moisture, contributing to food rotting.
+This occurs when water in the wood fades, before condensing and falling as drops of moisture, contributing to food rotting.
 However, container rain can also damage the wood of your shipping pallets, perpetuating conditions for bacterial growth.
 In this way, minor contained growths can bloom and ruin a whole pallet of food.

-Plastic shipping pallets don’t contribute to container rain – by using them, you prevent the likelihood of moisture build up in your container that could lead to thousands of dollars worth of wasted food.
+Plastic shipping pallets don’t contribute to container rain – by using them, you prevent the likelihood of moisture buildup in your container that could lead to thousands of dollars worth of wasted food.

-Plastic pallets represent a good way of minimising the risks of food waste.
+minimising the risks of food waste.

 3. Preventing insect outbreaks

 If you are importing food into Australia, there are very specific needs for treating all biological material entering the country.
 If you source your shipping pallets from overseas suppliers, the wooden pallets you use may be overspread with insect eggs.
 These not only represent a hazard to the quality of the food you are shipping.
 But a biohazard was treated very seriously by Australian customs officers.

 To prevent this issue and to ensure you have no problems with shipping perishable goods, switch to plastic pallets.